 - a) The Company has entered into an operating lease agreement in connection with the lease of its premises.
-The agreement will expire on December 15, 2014.
-The Company has an option to extend the lease agreement for one additional two-year period.
-The annual lease fees are linked to the dollar and amount to approximately NIS 920,000.
+The agreement expires on December 15, 2012.
+The Company has an option to extend the lease agreement for two additional periods of 24 months each.
+The annual lease fees are linked to the dollar and amount to approximately NIS 900,000.
 As to bank deposits pledged to secure the Company's liability under the lease agreement, see Note 12b(1). - b) The Company has entered into operating lease agreements in connection with a number of vehicles.
 The lease periods are generally for three years.
-The annual lease fees, linked to the CPI, are approximately NIS 1,330,000.
+The annual lease fees, linked to the dollar, are approximately NIS 2,256,000.
 To secure the terms of the lease agreements, the Company has made certain prepayments to the leasing companies, representing approximately two months of lease payments.
 These amounts have been recorded as prepaid expenses.
 See also Note 14b.